pts/tinygpgs/README.txt

 tinygpgs: symmetric key encryption compatible with GPG in Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-tinygpgs is a fast library and standalone Python script for doing symmetric key (passphrase-based) encryption and decryption using the OpenPGP file format compatible with GPG (GnuPG).
+tinygpgs is a fast module and standalone Python script for doing symmetric key (passphrase-based) encryption and decryption using the OpenPGP file format compatible with GPG (GnuPG).